umbraco/UmbracoDocs/11/umbraco-cms/extending/packages/installing-and-uninstalling-packages.md

 ![Backoffice - installed packages](images/backoffice-installed-packages.png)
 {% endtab %}

-{% tab title="Package zip-file" %}
+{% tab title="Package zip file" %}
 {% hint style="warning" %}
-Package zip-files are only available for Umbraco 8 or earlier versions.
+Package zip files are only available for Umbraco 8 or earlier versions.
 {% endhint %}

-Once you have downloaded an Umbraco package zip-file, you can install it in the Umbraco backoffice following the steps below:
+Once you have downloaded an Umbraco package zip file, you can install it in the Umbraco backoffice by following the steps below:

 * Navigate to the **Packages** section.
-* Select **Install local** in the top-right side of the page.
+* Select **Install local** on the top-right side of the page.
-* Drag'n drop the package onto the page or use the file explorer to select the package zip-file.
+* Drag'n drop the package onto the page or use the file explorer to select the package zip file.
 * Accept terms of use to confirm the package installation.

-The package will be install and any necessary reboots of the site will be initiated.
+The package will be installed and any necessary reboots of the site will be initiated.

 You can also install packages directly when browsing the packages in the Umbraco backoffice.
 This is usually preferred in order to ensure that the package is compatible with the Umbraco CMS version used.